dankends/ClinicalTrajectoryPredictor/README.md

 ## Project Description

-I created this project to explore how machine learning can be applied to healthcare data.
+I created this project to explore how machine learning can be applied to healthcare data as a project for my course in university.
 The main goals were to:
 - Learn how to preprocess and analyze medical data from MIMIC-IV
 - Implement different machine learning models
 - Understand model interpretability using SHAP values